Daniel Kupsin

-Daniel Kupsin is а member of the Association of Managers of Russia, former general director of United Media, creator of Business FM radio, financier, businessman.
+Daniel Kupsin is а financier, businessman, former general director of United Media, and creator of Business FM radio.

-Overview
+Early life and education

-Daniel Kupsin was born in Leningrad, Russia in the family of businessman Evgeniy Veniaminovich Kupsin and his wife, Bella Kupsina, a producer.
-At an early age, Kupsin moved to Switzerland, where he finished at boarding school.
+Daniel Kupsin was born in Leningrad, Russia to businessman Evgeniy Veniaminovich Kupsin and his wife, Bella Kupsina, a producer.

+At an early age, Kupsin moved to Switzerland, where he attended boarding school.
 Later he moved to the United States, where he received higher education and a degree.

 In 2004, Kupsin moved from New York City to Moscow.
-Later in his life, he pursued to live in London after shortly living in Vienna.

 Education

-Kupsin was educated in the US, in American University (Washington).
-He graduated in finance and corporate finance, and then he graduated the legal magistracy in Touro College (New York).
-Juris Doctor State of New York (Member of New York State Bar in 2004).
+Kupsin was educated in the US, at American University (Washington).
+He graduated in finance and corporate finance, and then he graduated the legal magistracy at Touro College (New York).
+He holds a Juris Doctor in the State of New York (member of New York State Bar in 2004).

 Career

-In 1999, while studying, Kupsin founded "Neva telephone company".
+In 1999, while studying, Kupsin founded Neva telephone company.

-In 2004 he was appointed a Vice President of Corporate Finance Investment "Antanta Capital".
+In 2004 he was appointed a vice president of Corporate Finance Investment Antanta Capital.

-In 2005, Kupsin led a Publishing House "Moscow News".
+In 2005, Kupsin led the publishing house Moscow News.

-In 2006, he became CEO of his creation of the Management Company "United Media" (newspaper Business & Financial Markets, radio station Business FM, CINEMA FM, the magazine "Popular Finance").
+In 2006, he became CEO of his creation of the management company United Media (newspaper business & financial markets, radio stations Business FM and Cinema FM, the magazine Popular Finance).

-In 2009, he took over as Chairman of the Board of Directors of "Laboratory ANVI" (former "Antiviral") his father Evgeniy Kupsin.
+In 2009, he took over as chairman of the board of directors of Laboratory ANVI (formerly Antiviral) from his father Evgeniy Kupsin.

 Lab ANVI

-NGO "Antiviral" was created by Evgeniy Kupsin in 1994.
-The biggest brands of the company are "Antigrippin" and "Maximum Antigrippin".
+The NGO Antiviral was created by Evgeniy Kupsin in 1994.
+The biggest brands of the company are Antigrippin and Maximum Antigrippin.
 In 2011, the company was sold to AnviLabGroup ProtekGroup.

 Business FM

-Business FM - the first business talk radio in Russia, talks about global economic trends.
-For the first time radio embodied the concept "BreakingNews, StreamNews" - news broadcast live immediately after its appearance on news agencies or events in the world.
-The first example of a continuous news flow in the business media in Russia.
+Business FM, the first business talk radio in Russia, discusses global economic trends.
+This was the first time that news in Russia was broadcast live immediately after its appearance on news agencies or events in the world.
+It is the first example of a continuous news flow in the business media in Russia.

 Business FM began on March 1, 2007 in Moscow.
 Daily audiences reached more 400 thousand listeners.
-In summer 2009, "United Media" was sold to a group affiliated with NLMK main shareholders.
+In the summer of 2009, United Media was sold to a group affiliated with NLMK main shareholders.

-Together, managing Business FM, Kupsin stood at the origins of radio: Dmitry Solopov, Yegor Altman.

 Business FM radio station has been recognized as one of the most successful projects in the domestic media market.
-In 2011 RSPP called "Business FM" best Russian media in the field of business journalism.
+In 2011, RSPP called Business FM the best Russian media in the field of business journalism.